-LVGL (Light and Versatile Graphics Library) is an embedded graphics library that you can use to create graphical user interfaces with a low memory footprint, suitable for use in embedded systems.
+LVGL (Light and Versatile Graphics Library) is an embedded graphics library.
+You can use the library to create graphical user interfaces with a low memory footprint, suitable for use in embedded systems.
 You can use LVGL with any microcontroller, microprocessor, and display type.